mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Jobs/Job-Details.md

  When the Job is canceled by the user before it starts execution.

- When at least one connected Process is pending (and others can be created).
+ When at least one connected Test is pending (and others can be created).

- When one of the Processes cannot be built, or the order cannot be submitted to the queue 😟.
+ When one of the Tests cannot be built, or the order cannot be submitted to the queue 😟.
 When you go to check the results, you will see the respective info in the ‘Output’ window.

  When a robot could not be built.

-  When at least one Process is currently running
+  When at least one Test is currently running

  When the execution of this Job succeeded 😀.
 When you go to see the results, you will see the respective info in the ‘Output’ window.